-This study examines the relationship between state-level Earned Income Tax Credit (EITC) laws in the U.S. on suicides.
-Following findings in previous work showing that the EITC is associated with lower depression rates and reduced number of risky biomarkers, I estimate the effects of state EITC generosity on suicide rates.
-Using data for the years 1996 to 2016, a period with 74 state-level EITC policy changes, I find that introducing a high state EITC rate reduces suicide rates for adults aged 25 or above by 3.91 percent.
+This study examines the relationship between state-level earned income tax credit (EITC) laws in the United States on suicides.
+Following findings in previous work showing that the EITC is associated with lower depression rates and reduced number of risky biomarkers, I estimated the effects of state EITC generosity on suicide rates.
+Using data for the years 1996 to 2016, a period with 74 state-level EITC policy changes, I find that introducing a high state EITC rate reduces suicide rates for adults aged 25 or above by 3.91%.
 The results are consistent across four different measures of EITC generosity.

 - Earned Income Tax Credit